robinverduijn/gradle/subprojects/docs/src/docs/release/notes.md

 In this release of Gradle, API methods have been added to allow a plugin author to create nested DSL elements.
 See the [example in the user guide](userguide/custom_plugins.html#sec:nested_dsl_elements) section on custom plugins.

+### Logs grouped by project and task in non-interactive environments

+Log messages that can be associated with a project configuration or task will be buffered and grouped under a "header" as is done in Gradle 4.0 with interactive terminals.
+Unlike interactive environments, _all_ tasks and their outcomes are printed.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.